damyr4444/Patch-Recovery-T220/README.md

 # Credits
 - [Phhusson](https://github.com/phhusson) Without his script nothing would be possible at the first place
-- [James Nguyen](https://github.com/thongass000) Helping me in simplifying the scripts and tweaking it
+- [James Nguyen](https://github.com/thongass000) Helping Johx22 in simplifying the scripts and tweaking it
+- [Johx22] (https://github.com/johx22) Making a repository of recovery-patch so I can tweak it xD.